-- (1) PwC has provided limited assurance over this metric as detailed in the PwC independent assurance report available within Macquarie's FY2023 Basis of Preparation for ESG Reporting.
-This also sets out the reporting boundaries, definitions and measurement methodologies for the assured metrics. - (2) On our balance sheet or under Macquarie management.
+- (1) PwC has provided limited assurance over this metric as detailed in the PwC independent assurance report available within Macquarie's FY2023 Basis of Preparation for ESG - Reporting.
+This also sets out the reporting boundaries, definitions and measurement methodologies for the assured metrics.
+(2) On our balance sheet or under Macquarie management.
 Excludes lending and private credit funds.
-GW of green energy assets reflect 100% generating capacity of each asset, not the proportion owned/managed by Macquarie. - (3) On our balance sheet or under Macquarie management. - (4) Covers Categories 1-8 Scope 3 operational value chain emissions as defined by the Greenhouse Gas Protocol.
+GW of green energy assets reflect 100% generating capacity of each asset, not the proportion owned/managed by Macquarie.
+Refer to the Basis of Preparation for ESG Reporting for the definition of 'green energy assets'. - (3) On our balance sheet or under Macquarie management.
+Refer to the Basis of Preparation for ESG Reporting for the definition of 'green energy assets' - (4) Covers Categories 1-8 Scope 3 operational value chain emissions as defined by the Greenhouse Gas Protocol.
 It excludes financed emissions (Scope 3, Category 15). - (5) The equivalent of 100% of our FY2023 electricity consumption was sourced from renewable sources through a combination of purchased green energy from landlords or utilities (46.5%) and energy attribute certificates (53.5%) which will be retired by 30 June 2023.
 Based on RE100 boundary criteria, the equivalent of our FY2023 electricity consumption sourced from renewable sources is 99.6% due to insufficient renewable energy certificates in the South Korean market to meet our requirements.
 However, renewable energy certificates were purchased from other international markets to account for the 100% renewable electricity.
-(6) FY2023 energy intensity per capita is calculated as 40.5 GWh total electricity used across our premises and data centres divided by the total headcount of 20,144 - (6) FY2023 energy intensity per capita is calculated as 40.5 GWh total electricity used across our premises and data centres divided by the total headcount of 20,144 (based on total global workforce as at 31 March 2023, excluding employees in operationally segregated subsidiaries and investments where Macquarie does not have a controlling interest).
+FY2023 energy intensity per capita is calculated as 40.5 GWh total electricity used across our premises and data centres divided by the total headcount of 20,144 - (based on total global workforce as at 31 March 2023, excluding employees in operationally segregated subsidiaries and investments where Macquarie does not have a controlling interest).